clojure-emacs/cider/doc/hacking_on_cider.md

 container exits.

-So for example, by default, the docker image pre-installs only the most recent releases of emacs 25, emacs 26, and a recent snapshot of the emacs git repository.
+So for example, by default, the docker image pre-installs only the most recent releases of Emacs 25, Emacs 26, and a recent snapshot of the Emacs git repository.
 The `evm` tool is available should you need to install some other specific build.
-However additional versions of emacs will be discarded when you exit the docker container.
+However additional versions of Emacs will be discarded when you exit the docker container.

 ## Hacking on cider-nrepl